The College provides educational opportunities to people regardless of age, religion, racial or ethnic backgrounds or disabilities.

 - Any student electing to take English as a Second Language course.

 New students needing the Accuplacer Placement may elect to attend the Accuplacer Preparation Workshop (APW).
-Workshops are held on a walk-in basis in the Center for Academic Progress (CAP).
+Workshops are held on a walk-in basis in the Center for Academic Progress (CAP) in LH-L146 or LH-L151.
 Lab hours are posted on the HCC website.
-The workshop includes a practice test in reading, sentence skills, arithmetic, and algebra.
+The workshop includes a practice test in reading, writing, arithmetic, and algebra.

 Upon completion of the Workshop, students can schedule an appointment for the Accuplacer test or may choose options for additional review prior to taking the Accuplacer test.